-- The dough will be sticky and might not form a nice dough with hand held mixture.
-Lightly flour a board or countertop and knead the dough.
-It will be sticky and may need to add a little flour.
-Do not add too much flour.
-Knead for few minutes to form a soft dough.
+- The dough will be very sticky and might not form a nice dough with the mixer.
+Lightly flour a board or countertop and gently knead the dough.
+Since the dough is sticky, add more flour as needed but do not add too much flour.

-- Divide the dough into two balls, lightly sprinkle flour on the rolling surface and roll the dough into ¼” thick square or a circle.
+- Knead for few minutes to form a soft dough.
+Lightly sprinkle flour on the rolling surface and roll the dough into ¼” thick square or a circle.

 - Gather all the scrapes and roll it again and cut it into squares.
+Repeat the step until you do not have enough scapes.
 It is easy to cut the squares with a pizza cutter than with a knife.
 If using a knife, dip it in flour to stop the dough from sticking to knife.

 - Transfer squares to a cooling rack and cool completely.
 Store cooled cookies in an air tight container.